 Professor Mootaz Elnozahy, Professor of Computer Science at King Abdullah University of Science and Technology (KAUST), says current trends in information technology (IT) are moving in the wrong direction.

-The former IBM Senior Manager and Master Inventor gave an invited talk on 11th November 2021 in the School of Mathematics, Computer Science and Engineering (SMCSE), as part of City’s COP26@City programme of events and actions demonstrating the University’s commitment to reducing its environmental impact and responding to global climate challenge.
+The former IBM Senior Manager and Master Inventor gave an invited talk on 11th November 2021 in the School of Science & Technology (SST), as part of City’s COP26@City programme of events and actions demonstrating the University’s commitment to reducing its environmental impact and responding to global climate challenge.

 The event was chaired by the Director of City’s Centre for Software Reliability, Professor Lorenzo Strigini, who introduced Professor Elnozahy to the audience.